-Of the many resources in the 1800s to understand the changes porter had undergone from the previous century, few are as clear and complete as Michael Donovan’s Domestic Economy, Vol. 1, published in 1830.
-The book formed part of The Cabinet Cyclopaedia, one of those protean Victorian efforts to compile under one roof knowledge in wide-ranging areas of science, history and culture.
-An informative entry in Wikipedia explains its genesis and commercial results and other influences.
+Of the many resources to understand the changes 1800s porter had undergone from the previous century, few are as clear and complete as Michael Donovan’s Domestic Economy, Vol. 1, published in 1830.
+The book formed part of a series of volumes, The Cabinet Cyclopaedia, a typically protean Victorian effort to compile under one roof knowledge in wide-ranging areas of science, history and culture.
+An informative entry in Wikipedia explains its genesis and commercial outcome and influence.

-These cyclopedias, predecessors of the encyclopedias which were mainstays of family education outside the school for most of the 1900s, were great resources for those hungry for learning.
-This was a time when few avenues existed to impart higher or technical knowledge outside the established university and professional trades framework.
-Scotland was a partial exception here, and increasingly North America, but I am speaking of England mainly.
+These cyclopedias are predecessors of the encyclopedias that were mainstays of family education outside the school for most of the 1900s.
+Both were great resources for a public hungry for learning and often outside the organized education system.
+This was a time when few avenues existed to impart higher or technical knowledge outside the university and professional trades organizations.
+Scotland was a partial exception (it favoured general public education early), as was increasingly North America, but I am speaking of England mainly.

 Donovan’s writing on intoxicating drinks cannot be said to have gone without criticism.
 In fact, a rather excoriating review appeared in Fraser’s Magazine, called Donovan the Intoxicator, and can be read here.